 While these changes will require a small amount of work from application developers, the long-term impact makes it easier for application developers to target the GNOME platform.
 These changes also address long-standing areas of friction for users and developers.

 Other improvements in GNOME 3.30 include:

-Builder, the GNOME IDE, includes some important refinements and reliability improvements, including a new auto-completion engine and a new interactive tooltips that displays contextually relevant information about code.
+Builder, the GNOME IDE, includes some important refinements and reliability improvements, including a new auto-completion engine and new interactive tooltips that display contextually relevant information about code.

 GJS has been updated to SpiderMonkey 60, bringing significant performance improvements to the GJS runtime.